madhyastha/neurohackweek2017/_episodes/03-third-part.md

 title: "Launching an EC2 Instance"
 teaching: 15
 exercises: 0
 questions:
+- "How  do we start EC2 instances"
 objectives:
-- "Learn how to launch an EC2 instance and log in to it" -"Learn how to stop this instance"
+- "Learn how to launch an EC2 instance and log in to it"
+- "Learn how to stop this instance"
 keypoints:
 - "AWS EC2 instances with a wide range of software can be started on demand"